MCDReforged/PluginCatalogue/readme.md

 ### Plugins

+**Note that any current plugin management plugins have major flaws.
+It is recommended to wait patiently for the official plugin manager.**
 | Name | Maintainer | Function |
 | - | - | - |
 | [MCDP](https://github.com/Dark-Night-Base/MCDP) | [Dark-Night-Base](https://github.com/Dark-Night-Base) | Manage plugins via *git* |